microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const radioGroupTemplate: (context: any, definition: any) => ViewTemplate<RadioGroup>;

-// Warning: (ae-incompatible-release-tags) The symbol "RadioOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type RadioOptions = FoundationElementDefinition & {
     checkedIndicator?: string | SyntheticViewTemplate;